rockettheme/docs/Docs/joomla/templates/notio/INDEX.md

 Introduction
 -----

-Notio is a brilliant theme for displaying big, beautiful images alongside modern charts and text.
-It features several new premium particles that make it easy to create easy-to-read charts, calendars, content blocks, and more.
+Notio is a beautifully-designed theme for magazines, news, and other content-rich websites.
+Featuring a variety of dynamic particles that enable you to easily create custom items or pull content directly from the CMS.

 ![](assets/notio.jpeg)